☕ UX Process

 ➞ They mention age, being young women makes you more expose.

-I decided to run an online survey in order to gather cuantitavive data and reach a broader group of mexican women.
+I decided to run an online survey in order to reach a broader group of mexican women.
 I write a 17 cuestions survey focus on detecting existing behaviors.

 ➞ They inform other people where they are as a precautory meassure.